doghero002-cmd/autism-client-basehunting-misc-tools/README.md

 > so it uses the newest client you have published to mavenLocal rather than requiring one exact
 > version, and the built jar declares `autism: "*"` (loads on any client version).
 Note that a
 > new major client release (e.g. 5.0) may change the API — if a build breaks after upgrading,
-> the addon source may need to be updated for the new API.
+> the addon source may need to be updated for the new API. if so please dm eeee_37659 so i can fix it

 ## Credits